dagainz/Correlator/docs/quickstart.md

 - Dispatch events for both successful and failed ssh logins and attempts.
 - Dispatch a custom lockout event if a host has had more than 5 failed password attempts in the past 5 minutes.
 - Collect and report statistics on these events

-  syslog_server --read-file data/sshd-1.cap -sshd
+    syslog_server --read-file data/sshd-1.cap --sshd

-### Run bare syslog server on the network
+### Run syslog server on the network, reporting on syslog messages received
-Run a server on port 514 (configurable via --port).
+Run a server on port 514 (overridable with --port).
 Take no action other than reporting a summary of each syslog message received to the console.

-    syslog_server
+    syslog_server [--port x]

 ### Record syslog messages to a capture file
-Run a server on port 514 (configurable via --port).
+Run a server on port 514 (overridable with --port).
 Take no action other than reporting a summary of each syslog message received on the console, and also write each record received to a capture file.

-    syslog_server --write-file
+    syslog_server [--port x] --write-file

-### Report a summary visualize what is in a capture file
+### Report a summary of the records in a capture file (using caputil)
 Although performs identically to syslog_server --read-file, that behavior is not guaranteed to remain. captuil should be used to read and write capture files.